khangkhanhkk/HumanResourceApplication/README.md

 4. Add new employee with 2 option

- 1 Normal employere
+  Add normal employere

- 2 Add manager
+  Add manager

 5. Looking up an employee information based on Name or Employee Number